Share Your Time & Talent as a Volunteer at Equine Affaire

 Do you want to earn free admission and work with great folks on a really exciting event?
 Then consider volunteering at Equine Affaire.
 Because of the size and complexity of Equine Affaire, we are very dependent upon a large number of volunteers to ensure the successful production of the show.
 Volunteering at Equine Affaire can be a lot of fun because you are involved in the behind-the-scenes production, you work with a lot of fellow horse enthusiasts, and you’re part of a team effort!

 As you know, Equine Affaire is all about horses, and there will be many horses on hand throughout the four days of the event.
 However, the work done by our volunteers involves working with horse people rather than horses.
-The jobs that need to be covered by the volunteer staff nearly all relate to the actual production of the event and include assisting with set-up and tear-down of the expo, distributing programs, assisting with clinic arena equipment, helping in the Information Booth, Raffle Center, Youth Pavilion, and Barn office, etc. These jobs may not seem glamorous, but they are essential to the production of the event.
+The jobs that need to be covered by the volunteer staff nearly all relate to the actual production of the event and include assisting with set-up and tear-down of the expo, distributing programs, assisting with clinic arena equipment, helping in the Equine Fundamentals Forum, the Marketplace, and barn, etc. These jobs may not seem glamorous, but they are essential to the production of the event.

-To assist as a volunteer at Equine Affaire, you must be available to volunteer a minimum of two shifts (a total of four hours) during the course of the event which includes set up and tear down days.
+To assist as a volunteer at Equine Affaire, you must be available to volunteer a minimum of one shift (a total of two hours) during the course of the event which includes set up and tear down days.
 The following is a brief outline of what we expect from our volunteers and what they receive in return:

 - Each day of the show (including set-up and tear-down days) is divided into several four hour timeframes.
 It will be necessary for you to work two shifts (four hours) to earn two days of admission to Equine Affaire.
 It is not necessary for you to work both shifts in one timeframe.
 You may work more than two shifts in one day and credit those shifts towards a four-day show pass.
 First time volunteers will be required to pay for their first day of admission and will be reimbursed upon completion of their first scheduled shift.